cambridge-cares/TheWorldAvatar/Agents/DevInstAgent/README.md

 The device instantiation framework is a framework to allow fast and consistent sensor instantiation on the knowledge graph to allow faster deployment and development.
 It can be summarised in the following figure:
 ![Device instantiation framework](./readme_img/framework.png)

 Sensors will be connected to a microcontroller and it will send data to an IoT database.
 For this agent, Thingsboard is used for the development of the agent.
 The Post-Processing agent will pull the data from the database and instantiate a timeseries of the data on the knowledge graph.
 This agent work with and without the use of the stack.
-If the stack is used, the agent will send the data to the [data bridge agent]() for instantiation.
+If the stack is used, the agent will send the data to the [data bridge agent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/DataBridgeAgent) for instantiation.

 The post processing agent will also be responsible for instantiating agent and derivation instances when needed.
+THe post processing agent is also responsible for creating the timeseries instances.
+Hence, for different projects, different post processing agnets may be needed.
+An example of this post-processing agent is the [FHAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/FHAgent) which is responsible for handling fumehood occupancy timeseries data and derivation instances.

  The device instantiaion agent will be responsible for instantiating the sensors and devices in the knowledge graph using a device descrpitor file written by the user.